OpenMined/Threepio/README.md

 - :spider: [Documentation Crawler](/docs-crawler) - This generates the majority of our automatic translations for Threepio
 - :snake: [Python translation library](/pythreepio) - This is the python library for using threepio

-And has clients in both Python and Javascript (now deprecated)!
+~And has clients in both Python and Javascript!~
+And has a client available in Python!

 ## Installation